learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/CSS_animation.md

 }
 ```
 2. **'from' and 'to' keyframes**:
-'from' essentially means at the beginning of the animation (0%).
-Similiarly, 'to' means at the end of the animation (100%).
+'from' essentially means at the beginning of the animation, and 'to' means at the end of the animation.
+Following the logic of how percentage keyframes work, we see that the style set in keyframe 'from' will take effect once the animation is 0% complete, and the style set in keyframe 'to' will take effect once the animation is 100% complete.
-Here's an example:
+Here's an example of it in code:
 ``` CSS
 @keyframes slidein {
   from {